Using Printable Do It Yourself Divorce Papers

 A do-it-yourself uncontested divorce is defined as a divorce where both spouses agree that the marriage is over and irreversibly damaged.
 Each spouse should be in agreement on all matters of the divorce including child custody, visitation and support.
-Spousal support, division of property, assets and debt, etc. If you need help filling out your divorce papers or have questions about divorce in your state, it is best you speak to an attorney about your divorce.
+Spousal support, division of property, assets and debt, etc. If you need help filling out your divorce papers or have questions about divorce in your state and would like to speak to an attorney about your divorce, we can help.

 Yes, if you and your spouse can agree on key issues of: Property, Custody and Support.

 Ideally, you and your spouse come to an agreement.
 If not, you can work with a mediator, a lawyer, or let a judge decide.
 If you have more questions about child custody issues you should speak to a divorce attorney.

 Most states require a 90-day waiting period.
 Unresolved issues around child support and custody delay the process.

 If you and your spouse are in basic agreement about the terms of your divorce such as child support, custody and visitation.
-Along with property, asset and debt division, then you can start filling out your Divorce Settlement Agreement now.
+Along with property, asset and debt division, then you can start filling out your Divorce Settlement Agreement form.

 ● Create your Divorce Settlement Agreement form online now for free.
 Answer a few simple questions while creating all of the divorce documents you need using a simple online process.
 Create, edit, save, share, print and sign all of your divorce documents from any device online.